 International Work

 Her legal experience outside Hong Kong includes working on a state-to-state international arbitration, researching at the International Environmental Law Research Centre in Kenya and a summer judicial clerkship at U.S. federal court.
-She is also called to the Bar in New York.
+She was also called to the Bar in New York.

 Pro Bono Work